core-coin/go-core/cmd/clef/README.md

       * the total amount
       * the number of unique recipients

-* Geth todos
+* Gcore todos
     - The signer should pass the `Origin` header as call-info to the UI.
 As of right now, the way that info about the request is put together is a bit of a hack into the HTTP server.
 This could probably be greatly improved.
-    - Relay: Geth should be started in `geth --signer localhost:8550`.
+    - Relay: Gcore should be started in `gcore --signer localhost:8550`.
-    - Currently, the Geth APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
+    - Currently, the Gcore APIs use `common.Address` in the arguments to transaction submission (e.g `to` field).
 This type is 20 `bytes`, and is incapable of carrying checksum information.
 The signer uses `common.MixedcaseAddress`, which retains the original input.
-    - The Geth API should switch to use the same type, and relay `to`-account verbatim to the external API.
+    - The Gcore API should switch to use the same type, and relay `to`-account verbatim to the external API.
 * [x] Storage
     * [x] An encrypted key-value storage should be implemented.
     * See [rules.md](rules.md) for more info about this.
 * Another potential thing to introduce is pairing.
   * To prevent spurious requests which users just accept, implement a way to "pair" the caller with the signer (external API).
-  * Thus Geth/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
+  * Thus Gcore/cpp would cryptographically handshake and afterwards the caller would be allowed to make signing requests.
   * This feature would make the addition of rules less dangerous.

 * Wallets / accounts.
 Add API methods for wallets.